iggywiggy/Interoute/ReadMe.md

 ## Time Spent On Project

 I've probably spent about 4 - 6 hours on the project in total, testing could be much better around the parameter validation and logging.
+If I had more time then I would have worked on a front end, my front end skills are not great but this is something I'm hoping to rectify.
 The project may appear over complicated for the purpose of it, but I generally go down this route for tech tests.
 I treat them as though I was doing this for production.

 ## Comments

 There are no comments within the project as I believe code should be self documenting.
 I've used ninject as a DI container and NUnit and Moq for unit testing frameworks.